5 Skincare Myths Exposed

-2. Sun cream clogs skin pores and leads to breakouts
+2. Sunscreen clogs skin pores and leads to breakouts

 3. I must cleanse, tone and moisturise every day

 For a long time, we’ve been made to believe that this daily three-step regimen is an essential part of our everyday skincare routine.
-While cleansing skin daily is recommended, and moisturising skin can help our skin look and feel healthier, there is no strong evidence to support this three-step regimen.
+While cleansing skin daily can be useful if you wear makeup, and moisturising skin can help our skin look and feel healthier, there is no strong evidence to support this three-step regimen.
 In fact, some toners contain alcohol which can lead to irritation and potential breakouts in susceptible individuals.
-This is why skin care is an individualised regime, based on your skin type -and what works for others may not work for you.
+This is why skin care is an individualised regime, based on your skin type and what works for others may not work for you.

 4. Collagen supplements will reverse skin ageing